 Davidson Boren Scholarship candidates should apply by the campus endorsement application deadline.
 Before applying for campus endorsement, interested candidates must schedule an appointment with the Davidson College Office of Education Abroad to discuss study plans.
 Following the campus endorsement application deadline, Davidson’s Graduate Fellowships & Scholarships Committee will review applications, and candidates will be required to participate in an interview with the committee.
 Following the campus interview, candidates will have the opportunity to refine their applications in advance of the final national deadline.

-The 2019-2020 campus endorsement application process will be outlined on Handshake (login required) in fall 2019.
-Interested candidates are encouraged to contact Gaylena Merritt, Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+The 2020-2021 campus endorsement application process will be outlined on Handshake (login required) in fall 2020.
+Interested candidates are encouraged to contact Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.

-For more information, contact the Fellowships and Scholarships Program, Center for Career Development, at firstname.lastname@example.org or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Assistant Director for Fellowships & Scholarships, through Handshake (login required).
+For more information, contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Sr. Assistant Director for Fellowships & Scholarships, through Handshake (login required).